This time of year, we get many question about when and where practices and games will be played.

 Evaluations will be held at Turf Time, 3750 Monroe Avenue

-While we do not want to do it, we will be placing players who register after March 14th on a waitlist.
+While we do not want to do it, sometime after March 14th we will be placing players who register late on a waitlist.
 If there are spaces available after the team selections, or if there are enough players to make another team we will do so with the waitlisted players.
 If a player is not placed on a team from the waitlist we will refund the registration fees.

 Players who are registered prior to March 14th, but have not paid their registration fees, or made arrangements with Brighton Baseball, will be placed on the waitlist.
 Announcements prior to the close of registration are being sent out to all registered players who have a balance due, in order to give ample opportunity to make sure the fees have been paid.